So You Wanna Live In Europe?

 As a resident of Portugal, what would your tax obligations look like?

 Portugal currently offers what it calls a Non-Habitual Resident Tax Regime.
-The poorly named tax law allows new residents who haven’t been tax resident in the country for the last 5 years to apply for a 10-year tax break.
+The poorly named tax law allows new residents who haven’t been tax residents in the country for the last 5 years to apply for a 10-year tax break.

 Bottom line, this means that the bulk of your income during those 10 years will be tax-exempt in Portugal.